A story of New York, gathered while aboard a boat, must begin with a photo of the skyline. Lower Manhattan on a gray day.

 All is not concrete.
 Some green spaces have been preserved and are well landscaped and maintained.
 Brooklyn Bridge Park is in lower Manhattan.

 The best known, of course, is Central Park, 843 acres in the middle of Manhattan Island.
 The need for green is demonstrated by the throngs of people who congregate in the park on a weekend day.

 The experiences in Central Park extends further than the experiences with the flora and fauna.
 This instrument created a very different, sweet sound.

 Friends and family reunions continued in New York City.
 Mark Gordon, a colleague from St. Johns River State College, is now at a private boys school in the City.
 Conversation was shared over a wonderful Italian dinner, with his wife, Angie.

 After food shopping at the Chelsea Market, a picnic was enjoyed at the High Line Park, constructed on an old elevated railroad bed.
-Spending time with Jon, his positive attitude reflected in his ever present smile, was a joy.
-Jon already address us as Second Parents.
+Spending time with Jon, his positive attitude reflected in his ever-present smile, was a joy.
+Jon already addresses us as Second Parents.

 The High Line does provide a different view of things in the city.
-A creative rendition of Eisenstaedt's The Kiss adornes one side of a building.
+A creative rendition of Eisenstaedt's The Kiss adorns one side of a building.